phdkiran/dotfiles/README.md

 # Roman’s dotfiles

-Configurations for tools I use every day as a web developer:
+Dotfiles and scripts for tools I use every day as a programmer.
-OS X, OS X Terminal, Brew, Bash, Vim, Git, Tmux, Cask.

 [Fork this repo](https://github.com/romanzolotarev/dotfiles/fork),
 then clone, customize, and run scripts for each tool manually.